navattic.identify({ email: user.email })

 The good news is that a successful rollout boils down to three core steps.
 First, you’ll create a central hub for all your best content, making it easy for the AI to find winning answers.
 Next, you’ll define how your team works together within the platform, clarifying roles and automating the review process.
 Finally, you’ll get everyone comfortable with the new software, showing them how it makes their jobs easier, not harder.
 By focusing on these key areas, you can ensure a smooth transition and start seeing a return on your investment faster.

-Build and Organize Your Content Library
+Build and Curate Your Knowledge Library

 Think of your content library as the single source of truth for your entire organization.
 It’s a centralized, searchable database that houses all your best, most up-to-date answers to common RFP questions.
 Instead of digging through old proposals and scattered documents, your team will have a go-to resource.
 The first step is to populate this library by gathering your strongest content from past RFPs, security questionnaires, and marketing materials.
 While this initial setup requires some effort, it’s the foundation of the whole system.
 A well-organized knowledge library is what allows the AI to instantly pull accurate, approved information, giving your team a massive head start on every proposal.

-Set Up Your Workflows and Team Permissions
+Define Your Workflows and Team Roles

 Automation is just as much about streamlining your process as it is about finding content.
 Before you start your first project, take the time to map out your ideal workflow within the software.
 Who needs to review technical questions?
 Who gives the final sign-off on pricing?
 You can set up custom approval chains and assign specific roles and permissions to each team member.
 This eliminates the guesswork and endless email chains.
 The software can then automatically route questions to the right subject matter experts and send notifications when a task is due.
 This creates a clear, repeatable process that keeps every proposal moving forward without constant manual check-ins.

-Train Your Team for a Smooth Transition
+Prepare Your Team for a Smooth Rollout

 New technology can feel intimidating, so it’s crucial to get your team on board from day one.
 Start by clarifying that the AI is here to help them, not replace them.
 It’s designed to handle the repetitive, time-consuming tasks so your experts can focus on what they do best: strategy, customization, and relationship-building.
 Emphasize that human oversight is still essential.
 The AI provides a strong first draft, but your team’s expertise is what turns a good proposal into a winning one.
 Run a few training sessions, walk through a sample RFP together, and create clear guidelines.
 A little hands-on practice will build confidence and help everyone see the benefits for themselves.